HorizenOfficial/eon/doc/nativesc/contracts/ForgerStakesV2.md

      Return total sum paid to the forger reward_address at the end of one or more consensus epochs.<br>
      Returned array contains also elements with 0 value.
-Returned values are ordered by epoch, and the array length may be < maxNumOfEpoch if the current consensus epoch is < (consensusEpochStart + maxNumOfEpoch) or if the forger was registered after consensusEpochStart.
+Returned values are ordered by epoch, and the array length may be < maxNumOfEpoch if the current consensus epoch is < (consensusEpochStart + maxNumOfEpoch -1).

+- stakeStart

+          function stakeStart(bytes32 signPubKey, bytes32 vrf1, bytes1 vrf2, address delegator) external view returns (int32 consensusEpochStart);

+     Returns the  first consensus epoch when a stake is present for a specific delegator.<br>
+     signPubKey, vrf1, vrf2 and delegator parameters are mandatory.<br>
+     If no stake has been found (the delegator never staked anything to this forger) the method returns -1

 - getForger

           function getForger(bytes32 signPubKey, bytes32 vrf1, bytes1 vrf2) external view returns (ForgerInfo memory forgerInfo);